 Our CJDS alumni have received prestigious awards from their high schools, extra-curricular activities and Jewish organizations all around the Chicagoland area.

-- National Merit Commended student: These students scored in the top 3% of students in the PSAT test.
+- National Merit Commended students: These students scored in the top 3% of students in the PSAT test.

-- FIVE Alumni Honored as JUF Springboard Chicago's 18 Under 18: demonstrating leadership, tzedakah, fostering of inclusion and other Jewish values!
+- Seven Alumni Honored as JUF Springboard Chicago's 18 Under 18: demonstrating leadership, tzedakah, fostering of inclusion and other Jewish values!

 - Illinois State Scholars: outstanding academic achievement by the Illinois Student Assistance Commission.